uvmetal/neo-halite/README.md

 ![honeycomb](images/honecomb.png)

 Welcome to the Hive.
 Neo Hive is a suite of tools designed to make the Neo Smart Economy easier to use.
+Get started fast using the Hive.

   * Rest, RPC, and Desktop Control Surfaces
+  * One-click Private Net
   * One-click Deployment
   * Multi-user Options - Join or build a collective.
 Hi, honey, you're home.
   * Orchestration